junxit/us-congress-bills-113/metadata.md

 - 2014-07-23 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
 - 2014-07-23 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S4845; text as passed Senate: CR S4845)
 - 2014-07-23 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S4845; text as passed Senate: CR S4845)
+- 2014-07-24 — Message on Senate action sent to the House.
+- 2014-07-24 — Received in the House.
+- 2014-07-24 — Referred to the House Committee on House Administration.